-Competitors who are seriously injured and require urgent medical attention are to be taken aboard the Patrol Boat if deemed safe for the patient, then patrol boat is to proceed, immediately to the SSCBC Lower Landing Jetty and the SSCBC Tower and Duty Manager advised.
+Competitors who are seriously injured and require urgent medical attention are to be taken aboard the Patrol Boat if deemed safe for the patient, then patrol boat is to proceed, immediately to the SSCBC

-First aid should be rendered whilst underway.

-- Where a boat is disabled to the extent it is unable to return to shore / moorings unassisted, the Patrol Boat is to take the boat in tow.
+- Lower Landing Jetty (by default) and the SSCBC Tower and Duty Manager advised. - In some circumstances the patient cannot be moved from the boat or the lower landing is too shallow.
+On this case dock the Upwind/Uptide side of the jetty. - First aid should be rendered whilst underway. - Where a boat is disabled to the extent it is unable to return to shore / moorings unassisted, the Patrol Boat is to take the boat in tow.
 Sailor's should be asked to secure sails, sheets and lines and the mast and boom in the event of a dismasting before the boat is towed.
-Towing ashore should not be undertaken until permission is given by the RO; - In the case of a Couta Boat not all of our boats can Tow a Couta Boat in all conditions - try to have an Incident Controller take over the rescue. - The competitor's boat should be towed to either a Mother Boat or the beach as directed by the RO or Tower. - Patrol Boats return to the course unless asked to remain ashore. - If a boat is abandoned and crew removed, a "crew taken" safety tape shall be attached to the vessel to alert any other boats that the crew is safe.
+Towing ashore should not be undertaken until permission is given by the RO: - In the case of a Couta Boat not all of our boats can Tow a Couta Boat in all conditions - try to have an Incident Controller take over the rescue - The competitor's boat should be towed to either a Mother Boat or the beach as directed by the RO or Tower. - Patrol Boats return to the course unless asked to remain ashore. - If a boat is abandoned and crew removed, a "crew taken" safety tape shall be attached to the vessel to alert any other boats that the crew is safe.